Edward J. Brantmeier, Ph.D.

 Ph.
 D. - Indiana University-Bloomington

-Edward J. Brantmeier is the Assistant Director of the Center for Faculty Innovation and Assistant Professor in the Learning, Technology, and Leadership Education Department at James Madison University.
+Edward J. Brantmeier is the Assistant Director of the Center for Faculty Innovation and Associate Professor in the Learning, Technology, and Leadership Education Department at James Madison University.
 Edward is also a faculty affiliate of the Mahatma Gandhi Center for Global Nonviolence at JMU.
 With ten years of past experience in teacher education and educational leadership preparation, he currently enjoys working with university faculty.
 He teaches multicultural education courses to future educators and works with university faculty on innovative approaches to teaching, scholarship, and community engagement.
 Edward is passionate about transformative education in k-20 contexts that involves curriculum development, cultural competence, diversity, critical theoretical approaches, technology, sustainability and/or contemplative practices.

 In 2003, Edward was honored with the Outstanding Associate Instructor Award at the School of Education at Indiana University.
 In 2009, he was a Fulbright-Nehru lecturing scholar in peace studies at the Malaviya Centre for Peace Research at Banaras Hindu University in Varanasi, India.
 Edward has published research on peace education and multicultural education.
 He is currently a co-editor of a book series on peace education with Information Age Publishing as well as a member of the editorial board of the Journal of Peace Education.
 Formerly, Edward was faculty at Saint Louis University and at Colorado State University where he was actively engaged in university wide diversity committees and programs as well as peace and reconciliation studies initiatives.
 Outside of work, Edward enjoys precious time with his family, gardening, hiking, and performing global fusion music.